Feeding Your 1- to 3-Month-Old

 During your baby's first 3 months, breast milk or formula will provide all the nutrition needed.

 As your infant grows, feeding will change.
-Babies move toward consuming more milk during each feeding, so they won't need to feed as often and will sleep longer at night.
+Babies will start drinking more milk during each feeding, so they won't need to feed as often and will sleep longer at night.

-During the next year — and, especially, in the first 3 months — growth spurts will increase your baby's appetite.
+Your baby's appetite will increase during growth spurts.
 Continue to feed on demand and increase the number of feedings as needed.

-Your infant also will become more alert as the weeks go by, cooing and starting to develop a social smile.
+Your infant also will become more alert as the weeks go by, cooing and smiling.
 So there probably will be more interaction between you and your baby during feedings.

 The following are general guidelines, and your baby may be hungrier more or less often than this.
 That's why it's important to pay attention to your baby's signals of being hungry or full.
 A baby who is getting enough might slow down, stop, or turn away from the breast or bottle.